Step inside this modern three bed, three storey home with £250,000 price tag

 By Sol Buckner

 The property comprises entrance hall, living room, downstairs cloakroom and kitchen/diner.
 The first floor has the bathroom and two bedrooms.The second floor has the master bedroom with en-suite.
 Outside there are two parking spaces and an enclosed rear garden which is mainly laid to lawn.
+It is on the market for £250,000.
 Call Edward Stuart Estate Agents for details on 01733 942000.

 Page 1 of 3